 The customer service responds well and you should hear back from them within 24 hours if not sooner.

 Does ProDentim Freshen Bad Breath?

 Anywhere from 8% to 50% of adults worldwide have Halitosis (hal-a-toe-sis), the medical name for bad breath.
 It's sometimes also called oral malodour.
-Bad breath occurs when bacteria that produce sulfur, which resides in the mouth and throat, break down protein from food particles.
+Bad breath occurs when bacteria that produce sulfur in the mouth and throat break down protein from food particles.
 The fast breakdown of these proteins releases sulfur which one can smell on one's breath.
-Brushing your teeth and tongue and flossing regularly can keep bad breath at bey.
+Brushing your teeth and tongue and flossing regularly can keep bad breath at bay.
 But can probiotics help?

 ProDentim Ingredients vs. Steel Bite Pro Ingredients

 Steel Bite Pro is a dietary supplement said to be invented by a researcher named Thomas Spear that is touted as something that can support gums and help those who have gum disease.
 The ingredients in Steel Bite Pro are quite different than ProDentim.
 Here's how their ingredients compare to each other.

 |Steel Bite Pro (2 capsules)